tuanhn128/cs131_notes_dev/_chapters/pixels/images_and_transformations.md

   <img src="{{ site.baseurl }}/assets/images/classification.png">
   <div class="figcaption">

 Figure 10: The result of a binary classiﬁcation model detecting the presence of a building.
-Source:

-Lecture 15, Slide 51

-Slide 41
 </div>
 </div>